uniwue-rz/a2a/README.md

 ```

 To use this part of inventory, you should simply give the existing yaml
-configuration as input and this script will read that file and adds the
+configuration as input and this script will read that file and adds your changes
-needed data to the file and save it again on the same path.
+and print the file in output.
+You should write it copy it back in the right place.

 ```lang=bash
 a2a -m /etc/alert-manager/alert-manager.yaml